cjdelisle/cjdns/README.md

 We have a number of somewhat competing offerings to solve this problem from ISPs and government.
-We have IPSEC, DNSSEC, numerous proposals from the mundane to the wild and whacky such as "internet drivers licenses".
+We have IPSEC, DNSSEC, numerous proposals from the mundane to the wild and wacky such as "internet drivers licenses".

 The people who have developed these proposals are unfortunately limited in their thinking.
 ISPs are unable to see past the now almost 30 year old routing